giantswarm/gapps-automation/README.md

 According to Google docs Apps Script Libraries should be used sparingly to avoid decreasing performance.

-We maintain a shared directory based library, called `lib`, which includes all our shared code for App Script work.
+We maintain a shared directory based library, called `lib`, which includes all our shared code for in-house App Script work.

-This directory is symlinked into each project that uses it.
+This directory is copied into each dependent project via `Makefile`.

-For external Apps Script projects, vendoring or GIT sub-modules are possible solutions.